isciences/wsim/docs/concepts/electric_power.rst

 |:math:`T_{Bt}`|Average air temperature in basin, weighted by total blue water          |
 +--------------+------------------------------------------------------------------------+

-Due to the lack of globally consistent temporal water temperature data, the mean parameters of a set of linear models by Segura et al. (2015) are used to compute water temperature :math:`T_w` from air temperature :math:`T_a`:
+Due to the lack of globally consistent temporal water temperature data, the mean parameters of a set of linear models by Segura et al. :cite:`Segura:2015` are used to compute water temperature :math:`T_w` from air temperature :math:`T_a`:

 .. math::
    T_w = 2.5 + 0.76T_a

-Temperature is assumed to equilibrate such that upstream water temperature can be ignored at the monthly time scape used for the electricity assessment.
+Temperature is assumed to equilibrate such that upstream water temperature can be ignored at the monthly time scale used for the electricity assessment.

 The temperature loss function depends on several parameters: